Leicester Castle

 Leicester Castle is in the city of the same name in the English county of Leicestershire.
 The complex is situated in the west of Leicester City Centre, between Saint Nicholas Circle to the north and De Montfort University to the south.
-A large motte and the Great Hall are the two substantial remains of what was once a large defensive structure.
-The hall is now encased in a Queen Anne style frontage.
-The Castle and the Magazine Gateway is a scheduled monument.
+A large motte, the Great Hall, the Church of St Mary de Castro, and the ruined Turret Gateway are the substantial remains of what was once a large set of defensive and residential structures.
+It was historically the seat of the Earls of Leicester, from 1107-1175 under the House of Beaumont, from 1239 to 1265 under the House of Montfort, and after 1267 with the House of Lancaster when the Earldoms of Leicester and Lancaster were combined.
+The Castle's Great Hall served for centuries as the home of Leicester County Assizes and is encased in a Queen Anne style frontage.
+The Castle is a scheduled monument.

 History

-Leicester Castle was part of the medieval town defences, built over the Roman town walls.
+Leicester Castle was part of the medieval town defences, built over the Roman walls in the south western corner of the town on the eastern bank of the River Soar.
 The castle was probably built around 1070 (soon after the Norman Conquest in 1066) under the governorship of Hugh de Grandmesnil.
-The remains now consist of a mound, along with ruins.
+The remains of the earliest wave of construction now consist of a mound and various ruins in the bailey.
 Originally the mound was 40 ft (12.2 m) high.

+In 1107 Robert de Beaumont Count of Meulan was made Earl of Leicester, the first of that title, and granted possession of the castle and the old Roman town by King Henry I. He undertook significant building works in the bailey and established a college of priests to serve a chantry in the castle chapel and the pastoral needs of his household.

-In 1173, Henry II's three eldest sons led a rebelled against him with support from several magnates, including Robert de Beaumont, 3rd Earl of Leicester.
+In 1173, Henry II's three eldest sons led a rebellion against him with support from several magnates, including Robert de Beaumont, 3rd Earl of Leicester.
 During the conflict, Henry's forces laid siege to Leicester and burnt most of the town.
 The castle was then slighted (partially demolished) and parts of the ditches filled.
 According to historian Sidney Painter, it was one of at least 21 castles demolished on Henry II's instructions.

 Kings sometimes stayed at the castle (Edward I in 1300, and Edward II in 1310 and 1311), and John of Gaunt and his second wife Constance of Castile both died here in 1399 and 1394 respectively.
 Henry of Grosmont, 1st Duke of Lancaster, one of the leading captains in the early phases of the Hundred Years' War died at the castle on 23 March 1361.